joerup/website/apps/planetaria.md

 ---
 # Track Orbits in Real Time
 The Solar System is constantly in motion.
-Every orbit is shown in its live position, and each object moves at its actual rate.
+Each object is shown at its live position in its orbit, and it moves at its actual rate.

 ---
 ![Planetaria](images/planetaria/preview3.png)